zoekoukouve/Client-Server/Readme.md

 3. The client downs the mutex_writer semantic to request access to the main memory.
 4. The client modifies the file_num, start_line, end_line, temp_mem_used, temp_shared_mem_key, sem_id fields.
 5. The client ups mutex_diff semaphore to signal to the server that there is a new request to serve.
-6. Server dows mutex_diff semicarrier.
+6. Server dows mutex_diff semaphore.
 7. Server retrieves from the main shared memory the unneeded data to service the request.
 8. Server attaches this process to the cache created by the client.
 9. The server identifies which semaphore to use from the semaph_r, semaph_w tables to manage the cache main memory via sem_id.